Carina-P/ms3-best-books/test/TESTS.md

     - Log in, if needed sign in first (See TC015)
     - In navbar choose "Search for book"
     - In search-form print "Where the crawdads sings"
-    - In search results choose book with title "Where the crawdads sings"
+    - In search results choose book with title "Where the Crawdads Sing" and press "Book details"
     - Notice average grade given to the book
     - Press Add opinion
     - In "Opinion"-modal: